openeventdata/mordecai/README.md

 Tests
 -----

 `mordecai` includes a few unit tests.
-To run the tests:
+To run the tests, `cd` into the `mordecai` directory and run:

 ```
-py.test
+pytest
 ```

 The tests require access to a running Elastic/Geonames service to complete.
+The tests are currently failing on TravisCI with an unexplained segfault but run fine locally.
+Mordecai has only been tested with Python 3.

 Acknowledgements
 ----------------

 An earlier verion of this software was donated to the Open Event Data Alliance by Caerus Associates.
-See [Releases](https://github.com/openeventdata/mordecai/releases) for the 2015-2016 and the 2016-2017 production versions of Mordecai.
+See [Releases](https://github.com/openeventdata/mordecai/releases) or the [legacy-docker](https://github.com/openeventdata/mordecai/tree/legacy-docker) branch for the
+2015-2016 and the 2016-2017 production versions of Mordecai.

 This work was funded in part by DARPA's XDATA program, the U.S. Army Research